Question: What tactic improves the quality of your content, increases traffic and makes marketing way more fun?

 I’m not just talking about collaborating with people inside the company (but yes, Amanda is a terrific editor and a key ingredient in all of our marketing).
 I’m talking about collaborating with people on the outside.
 Experts from around the world.
 Friends, influencers and allies.

-Here are the benefits to getting other people involved in your content marketing process:
+Here are the benefits of getting other people involved in your content marketing process:

 Their wisdom, expertise and insights are gold.
 And a few of their nuggets can add serious value to your piece.
 It’s also a fresh voice that breaks up that monotonous thing you were about to publish.